-The company, whose original name was The Israel Program for Scientific Translations (IPST), was founded in 1958.
-During the first years company activity revolved around the scientific translations of Russian manuscripts into English, primarily for the National Science Foundation of America.
+During the first years Keter Books’ activity revolved around the scientific translations of Russian manuscripts into English, primarily for the National Science Foundation of America.
 This was a major commitment that continued without interruption until the dissolution of the Iron Curtain and the beginning of wide ranging cultural exchange between the East and West.

 Meanwhile Keter acquired the publishing rights for the many times stalled Encyclopaedia Judaica.
-This is undoubtedly one of the most ambitious publishing enterprises ever attempted in Israel.
-The first 16 volume edition was published in 1972 and was sold, with the addition of bi-annual update volumes, throughout the world.
+This is undoubtedly one of the most ambitious publishing enterprises ever attempted in Israel, which was a big success and was sold throughout the world.

-Keter has published about 4,000 titles in Hebrew, including works by prominent Israeli and international authors.
+Keter has published so far about 4,000 titles in Hebrew.